PaddlePaddle/PaddleRobotics/README_en.md

 PaddleRobotics is released under the Apache 2.0 license.

 ## Contributing
-contributions are highly welcomed and we would really appreciate your feedback!!
+Contributions are highly welcomed and we would really appreciate your feedback!!